 Depending on the different emissions regulations in the various countries, Volkswagen has rectified and is rectifying the diesel engine software, applied technical measures, compensated owners for reduced residual values or took back affected cars.
-The financial impact of this incident to the Group is dicussed in the 2018 annual report of Volkswagen AG.
+The financial impact of this incident to the Group is dicussed in the quarterly and annual reports of Volkswagen AG.